nejrastr/Terraform/README.md

     * Cluster should use `t3.micro` EC2 instances
     * Autoscaling group should be configured to require 1 instance and allow max 2 instances
     * EC2 instance autoscaling group should place nodes in `public` subnet
-    * Single EC2 instance should be in `private` subnet
+    * Database EC2 instance should be in `private` subnet
     * Root block devices should be encrypted
     * EC2 instances should be accessible using SSH protocol
     * ECS cluster should have task definitions for Frontend and Database services